 Equation 3

-In applying this method, it is possible to derive realistic paleotemperatures using a lower Eocene Mg/Casw value that is consistent with Mg/Casw proxy evidence.
-Exponential and pre-exponential calibration constants from modern multispecies calibrations and paleotemperature values derived from oxygen isotopes can be utilised to estimate the function H for extinct foraminifera.
-Using published data from well-preserved Eocene foraminifera at Hampden Beach (Burgess et al., 2008; Hollis et al., 2012) and Tanzania (Pearson et al., 2007), for which paired Mg/Ca and δ18O data is available, it is possible to derive the calibration correction constants (H) for the extinct species used in this study.
+To apply this equation we use exponential and pre-exponential calibration constants from modern multispecies calibrations and paleotemperature values derived from oxygen isotopes to estimate the function H for extinct foraminifera.
+Published data from well-preserved Eocene foraminifera at Hampden Beach (Burgess et al., 2008; Hollis et al., 2012) and Tanzania (Pearson et al., 2007), for which paired Mg/Ca and δ18O data is available, have been used to derive H for the extinct species used in this study.

 In calculating the value of H, we have used an early Eocene Mg/Casw value of 1.6 mol/mol (Stanley & Hardie, 1998; Evans & Müller, 2012) and a modern Mg/Casw value of 5.17 mol/mol.
-The values of H determined for Paleogene foraminifera in this study are an approximation that do not take into account the likely fine scale variability in Mg/Casw values through the early Paleogene.
+This H value does not take into account possible variability in Mg/Casw values through the early Paleogene.
 The Mg/Ca-temperature calibrations of Anand et al. (2003) and Lear et al. (2002) have been used, although it is likely that the pre-exponential constant of Paleogene planktic foraminifera differed from that of the modern taxa.
-The values of H calculated for Paleogene planktic foraminifera are lower (H = 0.20) than that for the modern taxon, Globigerina sacculifer (H = 0.42; Hasuik & Lohmann, 2010), possibly due to differences in Mg/Ca-temperature calibration.
+We calculate an H value of 20 for Paleogene planktic foraminifera, which is significantly lower than H values for modern planktics, such as Globigerina sacculifer (H = 0.42; Hasuik & Lohmann, 2010).
 For benthic foraminifera, Cramer et al. (2011) suggest that the value of H would be similar between Cibicides sp. and Oridorsalis umbonatus.
 Mg/Ca-derived temperature values are calculated using Equation 4.

 T=lnMg/Catest×Mg/Caswt=0HB×Mg/Caswt=tHA